The punchline up front — in 60 seconds

 Bow‑tie risk analysis

 Map a “top event” like “twin applies unsafe state.”
 On the left, identify causes: clock drift, spoofed events, role misconfiguration, PTP loss.
 On the right, list consequences: unsafe actuation, privacy violation, outage.
-Now place barriers on both sides: rate‑limiters, quorum checks, hardware roots of trust, canary assets, and hold‑last‑worth logic.
+Now place barriers on both sides: rate‑limiters, quorum checks, hardware roots of trust, canary assets, and hold‑last‑value logic.

 Takeaway: A bow‑tie diagram turns vague fear into concrete controls.